acentswap/docs2-wiki/products/yield-farming/crosschain-farming/README.md

 {% hint style="warning" %}
 Yield farming can give better rewards than Syrup Pools, but it comes with a risk of **Impermanent Loss**.
 It’s not as scary as it sounds, but it is worth learning about the concept before you get started.

-Check out this great [article about Impermanent Loss ](https://academy.binance.com/en/articles/impermanent-loss-explained)from Binance Academy to learn more.
+Check out this great [article about Impermanent Loss ](https://academy.binance.com/en/articles/impermanent-loss-explained)from Acent Academy to learn more.
 {% endhint %}

 AcentSwap Crosschain farming is powered by the cross-chain messaging service provided by Celer Network.
 To learn more, visit: [https://www.celer.network/](https://www.celer.network/)